WujiangXu/wujiangxu.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a first-year Ph.D. student at Rutgers University, working with Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
+I am a first-year Ph.D. student at Rutgers University.
 Previously, I was a Senior Machine Learning Engineer at [Ant Group](https://www.antgroup.com/en).

 My research interests focus on Reinforcement Learning and LLM Agents.
 If you are interested in my research, please feel free to contact me by email.